 - Gym fees for out of town team practices

 What should my child wear to practice?
-Team Threshold shirt.
+Your Team Threshold shirt or tank top.
 Clothing that allows for freedom of movement such as: athletic shorts, quick drying t-shirts or tank tops are recommended.
 Climbing inherently presents abrasions to the skin of climbers.
 Wearing long pants that are made of synthetic materials (not cotton) can help prevent scrapes and cuts.

 What should my child bring to practice?
 Climbing shoes, harness and chalk are the most used items at practice.
 These items are also available to rent at the front desk and included with your monthly membership.
-However, team member s are encouraged to acquire their own equipment via the 15% off team discount in the Threshold pro shop.
-Also, athletic shoes for strength & conditioning, water bottle, healthy snacks, & a gear bag for equipment.
-Climbers are always responsible for keeping up with their own equipment.
+However, Recreational team athletes are encouraged to acquire their own equipment via the 10% off team discount in the Threshold pro shop.
+Also, don’t athletic shoes for strength & conditioning, water bottle, healthy snacks, & a gear bag for equipment.
+Please don’t wear sandals or flip flops to practice.
+Athletes are always responsible for keeping up with their own equipment!

 What do I do if we want to stop coming to practice?
-Fill out a notice form at the front desk to discontinue Practice payments.
-If you do not fill out a notice form, your payments will automatically continue and a refund will not be processed if notice was not properly given, even if your climber stops coming to practice.
+In order to make changes to the billing on your membership, or to stop practice a notice form is required.
+You can ask the front desk for this form.
+If you do not fill out a notice form, your payments will automatically continue and a refund will not be processed if notice was not properly given, even if your athlete stops coming to practice.

 Role of the Parent

-· Success can only be achieved when coaches, parents and climbers and equally held accountable.
+We believe that success can only be achieved when coaches, parents and athlets and equally held accountable.
+That means:

-· Communicate openly with Head Coach and/or Program Mangers on any issue pertaining to Team Threshold athlete.
+- Communicate openly with Head Coach and/or Program Mangers on issues pertaining to Team Threshold athlete.

 John T.Head Coach & Owner

-Elisha has been rock climbing since 2013, and has traveled around the country and world for climbing, including The Cascade Mountains in Canada.
-She and her partner established a first ascent on Challenger Peak in Southern Colorado, and a First ascent in The Wichita Wildlife Refuge in Oklahoma.
-She has also accomplished a personal record in The Arkansas Horseshoe Hell 24-hour competition with women’s first place in 2018, and in The Granite Gripper in Enchanted Rock Texas in 2018 with first place.
-She has been teaching in OKCPS since 2014, teaching fine arts.
-She has experience with ASL, child development, diverse learning techniques, and adaptive climbing.
+Elisha has been rock climbing since 2013.
+She and her partner established a first ascent on Challenger Peak in Colorado & in the Wichita Wildlife Refuge in Oklahoma.
+She also accomplished a personal record in the 24HHH Competition in Arkansas with women’s first place in 2018, and in The Granite Gripper in Texas in 2018 with first place.
+She has been teaching in OKCPS since 2014.
+She teaches Elementary Fine Arts.
+She has experience with ASL, Child development, diverse learning techniques, and adaptive climbing.
+Certifications: AMGA CWI Top Rope & Lead.